 Marine Conservation Zones for southeast seas - a regional context

 31 MCZs were recommended to Government in 2011 by representatives of all sea users in the South East.
 Of these, 9 were put forward by Government for designation in 2013 but only 7 were designated (in November 2013).
-The Stour and Orwell, Wight Barfleur Extension and East Meridian (West) recommended MCZs have all been deleted from the network, and a decision on Hythe Bay has been deferred until 2016.
+The Stour and Orwell, Wight Barfleur Extension and East Meridian (West) recommended MCZs have all been deleted from the network, and a decision on Hythe Bay has been deferred.

 Protected areas, including Marine Conservation Zones, form one of the most crucial tools for conserving marine wildlife.